 - Yeast: You can use instant or active-dry yeast with zero changes.
 If you’re new to working with yeast, I recommend reviewing my Baking with Yeast guide.
 I used to make flatbread with 1 and 1/2 teaspoons of yeast, but recently reduced it down to 1 teaspoon.
 This is plenty for a thin flatbread crust.
 Note that 1 teaspoon is less than 1 standard packet.
 If you want a no-yeast flatbread, I recommend searching for another recipe that’s modified without its addition.
 (Don’t simply leave the yeast out of this one!)

 - Flour: I haven’t tested this recipe with whole wheat flour, but let me know if you do.
 You may need a little extra liquid in the dough.

-- Pictured Margherita Flatbread: Slice 8 ounces of fresh mozzarella into thin slices.
-Top each flatbread with 4 ounces each.
+- Pictured Tomato, Basil, & Mozzarella Flatbread: Slice 8 ounces of fresh mozzarella into thin slices, or use 8 ounces shredded mozzarella.
+Top each flatbread with 4 ounces.
 Top each with a handful of fresh tomato slices and a sprinkle of chopped fresh basil.
 If desired, sprinkle with fresh parmesan cheese too.
-After baking, feel free to top with more chopped fresh basil.
+After baking, feel free to top with more chopped fresh basil and/or fresh arugula.

 - Optional Flavors in Dough: I love adding garlic and Italian seasoning to this dough, as listed in the ingredient list above.
 If you can’t find a spice labeled “Italian Seasoning” in the spice aisle, use dried oregano, dried basil, and/or dried parsley instead.
 Honestly, any herb (fresh or dried) that you love works.